rfearing/dotfiles/git/README.md

 **Generating Keys**

-Generate signing keys using [GPG Keychain][gpg-tools-website] and a password manager to generate a strong passphrase.
+Generate signing keys using [GPG Keychain][gh-gpg] and a password manager to generate a strong passphrase.

 **Adding Your Public Key to Github**